GoogleCloudPlatform/community/tutorials/cloud-functions-rate-limiting/index.md

 * Use [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) to connect functions to [Redis](https://redis.io/) in a private VPC network.
-* Use Node + [Redis](https://redis.io/)-based rate-limiting library in a Cloud Function to limit function invocations.
+* Use a Node.js and [Redis](https://redis.io/) rate-limiting library in a Cloud Function to limit function invocations.
 * Use these technique to limit function invocations by the IP address of the caller.
 * Combine rate limiting with a [Redis](https://redis.io/)-based counter to provide a high-speed counter implementation for [Cloud Firestore](https://cloud.google.com/firestore/).